jasancheg/js-design-patterns-into-practice/js/cor/readme.md

 **Summary**

-* Similar to the pubSub pattern
+* Looked at the chain of responsibility pattern
-* Observe are coupled to the subject
+* Useful when we have a lots of objects that need to be handled differently
-* some coupling is ok
+* Great for loose coupling
-* Avoid unnecessary, unintentional or excessive coupling
+* Easy to extend